Pink Media Group

-Pink International Company is a Serbian mass media company headquartered in Belgrade.
+Pink Media Group, formerly known as Pink International Company, is a Serbian mass media company headquartered in Belgrade.

-The company is owned by Pink Media Group, and operates with: Pink TV (one of the leading commercial television stations in Serbia); Radio Pink (a successful radio station covering Belgrade); Fashion TV Southeast Europe, Fashion TV SEE or FTV SEE (regional channel franchise from Fashion TV International); and, PFI Studios (international film production studios).
+The company is run and owned by Željko Mitrović, and operates a various companies including: Pink TV, Red TV, Rock Radio, City Records (record label), Apollon (video streaming service), and PFI Studios (film production studio), Odeon Theatre, and PR-DC (aerospace R&D center).

 History

-Registered as a limited liability company, Pink International Company is owned by Serbian businessman and entrepreneur Željko Mitrović who amassed his fortune during the 1990s under the regime of Slobodan Milošević.
+Registered as a limited liability company, Pink Media Group is owned by Serbian businessman and entrepreneur Željko Mitrović who amassed his fortune during the 1990s under the regime of Slobodan Milošević.
 Mitrović was a close personal friend of Milošević's wife Mira Marković and an influential official of her Yugoslav Left (JUL) party.

-Mitrović founded Pink International Company in the 1990s following the formation of the radio activities and later expansion into television.
+Mitrović founded Pink Media Group in the 1990s following the formation of the radio activities and later expansion into television.
 The company was re-registered on 25 April 2005, in accordance with new Serbian laws and regulations.

-In June 2018, Pink International Company sold to "Direct Media" its Montenegrin and Bosnian divisions – Pink M and Pink BH, respectively.
+In June 2018, Pink Media Group sold to "Direct Media" its Montenegrin and Bosnian divisions – Pink M and Pink BH, respectively.

 Activities

-Pink International's range of activities encompass:
+Pink Media Group's range of activities encompass: